ProvableHQ/leo/documentation/guides/abi.md

 ## Generating ABIs from Compiled Bytecode

-The standalone [`leo abi`](../cli/abi.md) command generates an ABI JSON document from any `.aleo` file — useful when you have a deployed program's bytecode but not its source.
-The same code path is exposed as a WebAssembly binding through the `leo-aleo-abi-wasm` crate, so browser tooling (wallets, explorers) can produce ABIs from bytecode without shelling out to the CLI.
+The standalone [`leo abi`](../cli/abi.md) command generates an ABI JSON document from an `.aleo` file.
+Use it when you have deployed program bytecode but not its source.
+The `leo-aleo-abi-wasm` crate provides the same operation as a WebAssembly binding.
+Thus, browser tools such as wallets and explorers can produce ABIs from bytecode without the CLI.

 ## ABI Format